Arak, Iran: History

 Under the reign of Reza Shah of the Pahlavi dynasty, the city was renamed Arak.
 Modern factories for vegetable oil, soap, sugar beet, and wool industries were established within the city.
-Arak also became an important station for the Trans-Iranian Railway, a major railway project directed by Reza Shah which was completed in 1938.
+Arak also became an important station on the Trans-Iranian Railway, a major railway project directed by Reza Shah which was completed in 1938.

 In 1972, two major state-owned enterprises were established in the city, including an aluminum smelter and a heavy engineering plant.
 The aluminum smelter was built under the Regional Cooperation for Development project of the Central Treaty Organization, in cooperation with the company of Reynolds and Reynolds.
 The engineering plant was processed with equipment and technical advice from the Soviets, in return of gas sales to the Soviet Union.

-The city officially became a metropolis on April 6, 2013, after the merger with Karahrud and Senjan.
+The city officially became a metropolis on 6 April 2013, after the merger with Karahrud and Senjan.

-In 2025, during the Iran-Israel war, Israel told residents of Arak to evacuate prior to an Israeli strike on the Arak heavy water reactor.
+In June 2025, during the Twelve-Day War, Israel told residents of Arak to evacuate prior to an Israeli strike on the Arak heavy water reactor.